awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 ```

 An exception will be thrown if the algorithm can't be parsed or if it's not supported for flexible checksums.
-Note that users select an algorithm from a code-generated enum, so accidentally providing an unsupported algorithm is unlikely.
+Note that because users select an algorithm from a code-generated enum, accidentally providing an unsupported algorithm is unlikely.

 ## Computing and Injecting Checksums
 Next the SDK will compute and inject the checksum.
-If the body is smaller than the aws-chunked threshold (1MB today),
+If the body is smaller than the aws-chunked threshold ([1MB today](https://github.com/awslabs/smithy-kotlin/blob/9b9297c690d9a01777447f437f0e91562e146bf9/runtime/auth/aws-signing-common/common/src/aws/smithy/kotlin/runtime/auth/awssigning/middleware/AwsSigningMiddleware.kt#L38)),
 the checksum will be immediately computed and injected under the appropriate header name.

-## aws-chunked
 Otherwise, if the request body is large enough to be uploaded with `aws-chunked`, the SDK will set the `x-amz-trailer` header
 to the checksum header name.

-For example, if the user is uploading an aws-chunked body and using the CRC32C checksum algorithm, the request will look like:
+For example, if the user is uploading an aws-chunked body and using the `CRC32C` checksum algorithm, the request will look like:
 ```
 > PUT SOMEURL HTTP/1.1
 > x-amz-trailer: x-amz-checksum-crc32c